nodejs/node/doc/api/dns.markdown

 [Implementation considerations section](#dns_implementation_considerations)
 for more information.

+## dns.getServers()

+Returns an array of IP addresses as strings that are currently being used for resolution

 ## dns.lookup(hostname[, options], callback)

 Resolves a hostname (e.g. `'google.com'`) into the first found A (IPv4) or